Wani clan

+The Wani clan (和珥氏) was a sacerdotal Japanese clan.
+According to the Kojiki, the Wani clan was descended from Prince Ameoshitarashi, a son of Emperor Kōshō.

+The Wani clan is believed to be related to Wani dragons, with Naniwa-neko Takefurukuma described as an ancestor.
+Marrying women of the Wani clan was believed to give the Emperor control over the sea.

+They had a similar religious role to the Sarume clan as mediums, so many women of the Sarume clan had husbands of the Wani clan perform ritual roles as substitutes for men of the Sarume clan.

+The clan declined in the 7th century but cadet branches such as the Ono clan and the Kakinomoto clan continued to thrive.

+They were sometimes called the Wanizumi clan, with -mi being an honorific suffix.

+Kakinomoto clan

 The Kakinomoto clan (柿本氏 Kakinomoto-uji) was a Japanese noble family particularly active in the Yamato period.
 It was the clan of the famous Asuka-Nara poet Kakinomoto no Hitomaro.

-History

 Legendary origins and parent clan

 According to the Kojiki, the Kakinomoto clan was descended from Prince Ameoshitarashi, a son of Emperor Kōshō.
 The Shinsen Shōjiroku records that the clan, along with others such as the Ōyake, Awata and Ono (ja) clans had split from the earlier Kasuga clan, a branch of the Wani clan, and that they were natives of Yamato Province who had adopted the name "Kakinomoto" during the reign of Emperor Bidatsu in the late sixth century.
 Centred in the northeastern part of the Nara Basin, the Wani clan had furnished many imperial consorts in the fourth through sixth centuries, and extended their influence from Yamato Province to Yamashiro, Ōmi, Tanba and Harima provinces.
 Many of their clan traditions (including genealogies, songs, and tales) are preserved in the Nihon Shoki and, especially, the Kojiki.